good composition in art attracts the viewers

 Variety is very important in our paintings

-Variety in the sizes, shapes and colors keep the viewer's interest.
+Vary the sizes, shapes and colors to maintain the viewer's interest.

 Vary the sizes, shapes and colors thru-out the entire painting. artist Carol MayVariety Is the spice of life.

 The turtle occupies a medium amount of space.
-The water takes up the most space.
-The other items take up the smallest amount of space.
-This gives the painting variety.
+The water takes up the largest space.
+The other items take up the smallest area.
+This gives the painting plenty of variety.

 The same goes for color.
 Don't have equal amounts of warm and cool colors.

-The painting is yellow, orange and blue.
-Each color is used in different amounts producing variety in the painting.
+This painting is warm yellow and orange in contrast with cool blue.
+Each color is used in different amounts to give more variety.

 placing people or animals